1. Feature Overview

 - Navigate to Marketing>Landing Pages Pro.

-LeadSquared will now generate the CNAME Name and Value.
-Copy these values.
+LeadSquared will generate the CNAME Name and CNAME Value.
+Copy these details and configure them in your domain provider’s DNS settings (refer to the next section).

 5. Create and Verify CNAME Record for HTTPS Certificate